What's the difference between natural Hanadamas and regular Hanadamas?Updated a year ago

 We’re happy to clarify the difference between Natural White vs. Regular White Hanadama Grade Akoya pearls.

-Regular White usually have more of a silver-rose overtone since it undergoes a pinking process.
-The pinking process is not necessarily considered a dye, as it is a natural solution that the pearls go through.
-This natural solution tends to leave the pearls pink or silver-rose and help create a more uniform color.
+Regular White Hanadama pearls usually have more of a rose overtone due to the fact it undergoes a process called pinking.
+This process will tend to leave pearls with a slight pink or silver-rose tone, and create a more uniform color.

-Natural White are priced higher than the Regular White because they must be matched perfectly with no treatment and still pass the stringent Hanadama grading process.
-Hence, they are rarer than the Regular White Hanadama.
+Natural White Hanadama pearls are priced higher than the Regular White because these strands are rarer than the Regular White Hanadama.
+Natural white Hanadama pearls must be matched perfectly with no treatment and still pass the stringent Hanadama grading process.

-If you have additional questions, please click here to reach out to our support team and we’d be happy to help!
+If you have additional questions, please reach out to our support team and we’d be happy to help ☺